samblenny/feather-tft-clock/README.md

 To get from a Krita document to a BMP spritesheet, I did:

-1. In Krita: File menu > Export... > (export sprites as a PNG file)
+1. In Krita: File menu > Export... > (export PNG file: digit-sprites.png)

-2. In Debian terminal shell: `gm convert sprites.png BMP3:sprites.bmp`
+2. In Debian terminal shell:
+   `gm convert digit-sprites.png BMP3:digit-sprites.bmp`

 The `gm convert` shell command requires that you have the Debian GraphicsMagick package installed (`sudo apt install graphicsmagick`).
 ImageMagick would also